rameez-na/microsoft-authentication-library-for-js/contributing.md

 ```

 Writing good commit logs is important.
 A commit log should describe what
 changed and why.
-Follow these guidelines when writing one:
+Follow these guid elines when writing one:

 1. The first line should be 50 characters or less and contain a short
    description of the change prefixed with the name of the changed
-   subsystem (e.g. "net: add localAddress and localPort to Socket").
+   subsystem(e.g. "net: add local address and local Port to Socket").
 2. Keep the second line blank.
 3. Wrap all other lines at 72 columns.